-Hip-hop group, De La Soul, chose to stir interest in their upcoming album in an innovative way.
+The hip-hop group, De La Soul, chose to stir interest in their upcoming album in innovative way.
 The group made their catalog available for 25 hours on Valentine’s Day.

 According to the Associated Press, Sophia Chang, a manager for GZA, Q-Tip and A Tribe Called Quest and former record label executive said, “From a creative standpoint and a marketing standpoint, I think it’s terrific.
 I think everybody’s talking about them.
 I think they’re all over social media.
 I think they remind people of how incredibly, incredibly influential and innovative that album was.”